 I teach biology in the Department of Biological Sciences, University of Maryland Baltimore County (UMBC).
 For the academic year 2016-2017, I am a U.S. Fulbright Scholar at Charles University in the Czech Republic, working with faculty there to increase the use of evidence-based pedagogies and to design Scholarship of Teaching and Learning (SoTL) projects.
 I was trained as a neuroscientist (B.A. and Ph.D) and physiologist (Ph.D. and postdoc), and I teach physiology, nutrition, reproduction, and related topics.
 I am always trying to learn new things about teaching and learning, so I’m involved in a lot of projects:

 - I co-coordinate the Biology Teaching Circle with Cynthia Wagner; we read the primary scientific teaching literature and discuss our own practice at monthly meetings.

 - I’m the co-founder, former director, and active member of UMBC’s Team-Based Learning Interest Group, where those faculty at UMBC who use, or who are interested in, TBL can read new papers on the topic and share our experiences so we can keep improving.

-- I’m part of UMBC’s team of the HHMI-funded NEXUS collaboration, integrating quantitative concepts into introductory biology courses.
+- I’m part of UMBC’s team of the HHMI-funded NEXUS collaboration, integrating quantitative concepts into introductory biology courses and now co-teaching a interdisciplinary medical case studies course developed by our NEXUS partners at the University of Miami.

 - Another UMBC team I’m a part of, ALEF, is developing computer simulations of biological processes to improve conceptual understanding in undergraduate biology labs.